The Indiana Small Business Development Center (ISBDC) offers a list of FAQ’s to consider when starting your own business.

 For more information, visit IN.gov

-Dubois Strong assists new startups with grant access and directives.
+Dubois Strong is available to assist new startups with direction to grant access and directives.
 Below is a list of grants that may be available to your startup business.

 Dubois County Tax Increment Financing (TIF)